![]() |

 Crayola® crayons were introduced in 1903, and children have enjoyed

-using these coloring and drawing instruments ever since.
 Colored pencils use pigments like those used for oil and watercolor

 paints.
 The pigmented coloring material is usually enclosed within